pibuxd/vanilla/README.md

 | `vanilla e <package>` | Search for already installed packages|
 | `vanilla cr` | Create new package|
 + It can be also connected e.g. `vanilla up ug`

+## Adding a new package to the [repositories]("https://pibux.pl/repos")
++ have to be compressed to tar.gz
++ have to be included Makefile where `make install` installs and `make remove` removes a package
++ the first time a package is installed, it needs a password
++ the updated package needs to enter the password you created